 Gift Guide for Kids 2018

 I know it is early, but I am starting to think about my Christmas shopping.
 In the past, I have made pretty extensive gift idea lists of things my kids love or have loved.
 I didn’t have time to make that kind of list this year, but you can definitely check out past lists for so many more ideas divided by category.
 A lot of the ideas from previous years we still use often.
-I also have some ideas for non-toy gift ideas as well.
+I also have some ideas for non-toy gift ideas, as well as some Personalised Get Well Soon Gifts ideas.

 All of that being said, my kids have really been loving some things around here lately and I thought I would share just a short list of what we have been loving and what my kids are getting for Christmas this year.